Prelude, Op. 28, No. 15 (Chopin)

 The Prelude Op.
 28, No. 15, by Frédéric Chopin, known as the "Raindrop" prelude, is one of the 24 Chopin preludes.
 It is one of Chopin's most famous works.
 Usually lasting between five and seven minutes, this is the longest of the preludes.
 The prelude is noted for its repeating A♭, which appears throughout the piece and sounds like raindrops to many listeners.

 Composition

-Some, though not all, of Op.
-28 was written during Chopin and George Sand's stay at a monastery in Valldemossa, Mallorca in 1838.
-In her Histoire de ma vie, Sand related how one evening she and her son Maurice, returning from Palma in a terrible rainstorm, found a distraught Chopin who exclaimed, "Ah!
+Some of Op.
+28 was written during Chopin's and George Sand's stay at a monastery in Valldemossa, Mallorca in 1838.
+In her Histoire de ma vie (Story of My Life), Sand related how one evening she and her son Maurice, returning from Palma during a heavy rainstorm, found a distraught Chopin, who exclaimed, "Ah!
 I knew well that you were dead."
 While playing his piano he had a dream: